Value | Eligibility | Open date | Close date |

 This scholarship is funded through a collaboration by Technion Australia (NSW) and the Ferdinand Joland Austin and Andreas Brummer Scholarship (FJAA Scholarship).

 b.
-This scholarship is funded through a collaboration by Technion Australia (NSW) and the Ferdinand Joland Austin and Andreas Brummer Scholarship (FJAA Scholarship).
+This Scholarship has been funded by Technion Australia (NSW) and the Ferdinand Joland Austin and Andreas Brummer Scholarship (FJAA Scholarship).

 a.
-Applicants must be enrolled full-time in one of the following degrees at the University of Sydney:
+Applicants must be currently enrolled full-time in a Doctor of Medicine at the University of Sydney.

 b.
 Applicants must be undertaking an elective term at Technion – Israel Institute of Technology for a minimum duration of four weeks.